Website City of San Mateo

 Bonus Points (highly desirable)

-Essential duties require the following physical abilities and work environment: Ability to work in a standard office environment; ability to travel to different sites and locations.
+ADA Special Requirement: Essential duties require the following physical abilities and work environment: Ability to work in a standard office environment.

 What We Offer

-• City contribution of 1.5% of base salary to Deferred Compensation, and matching up to 1.0% of the Employee’s contribution
+- City contribution of 1.5% of base salary to Deferred Compensation, and a 1.0% match to the Employee’s contribution

-• Free Fitness classes through City of San Mateo Parks and Recreation, Employee Assistance Program and Credit Union Membership
+- Free Fitness classes through City of San Mateo Parks and Recreation

-• This classification is represented by the San Mateo Management Association.
+- This classification is represented by the San Mateo City Employees’ Association

 To apply for this job please visit www.calopps.org.